The Warehouse is available to rent or buy here:

 Angela Dixon is the kick-arse lead in the action film Never Let Go.

-Julian Nicholson is starring in Black Hollow Cage a sci-fi thriller that’s starting to pick up awards on the festival circuit.
+Julian Nicholson is starring in Black Hollow Cage a sci-fi thriller that’s pick up awards on the festival circuit.

 Liam Thomas was in the very well received God’s Own Country.

 Founder & MD of thecallsheet.co.uk

 Saw a screening of this film recently and thought it to be an impressive debut feature.
 An unsettling story and well executed with natural performances.

 The Filmmakers at the screening described how they made the film over a long period of time and on an incredibly tight budget, would be interesting to see what they could achieve with higher budget.I was impressed with the some of the technical standards that were maintained over the long shooting period.
 The continuity, lighting, costume and performances were accurate and even.

 The astute use of locations allowed the directors to create a claustrophobic atmosphere which was reflected in the lead characters spintail (back) into his personal addictions, while his family grow distant and into the arms of others.There is genuine chemistry between the lead characters, which again, is difficult to maintain over a long period of filming sporadically.